Math 230 Elements of Statistics

 Inference for Regression

 Reading and problem assignments will be given at each class meeting.
-Short (5-10 min.) quizzes covering the assigned work will be given at the beginning of most class meetings.
+Problems are not collected for grading, but short (5-10 min.) quizzes covering the assigned work will be given at the beginning of most class meetings.
 Quizzes are open book, open notes.
-Exams are closed book with 1 page of notes allowed.
-Homework may be collected in lieu of a quiz on occasion.
+Tests are closed book with 1 page of notes allowed.

 Attendance: Class attendance is required.
-See Viterbo University catalog for guidelines followed.
+See page 36 of Viterbo College catalog.
+All guidlines followed.

 You are responsible for all assigned reading, even if not discussed in class.
 You are responsible for topics discussed in class, even if not found in the text.

-A valid, verifiable excuse is needed to make up a missed exam or quiz.
+A valid, verifiable excuse is needed to make up an exam or quiz.
 Exams and quizzes must be made up in a timely manner, usually within one week of return.

 The final exam must be taken at the regularly scheduled time, unless change is approved in writing by the Dean.

-ADA Statement: If you are a person with a disability and require any auxiliary aids, services, or other accommodations for this class, please see me and Wayne Wojciechowski, the Americans with Disabilities Act coordinator (MC 335, 796-3085) within ten days to discuss your accommodation needs.
+: If you are a person with a disability and require any auxiliary aids, services, or other accommodations for this class, please see me and Wayne Wojciechowski, the Americans with Disabilities Act coordinator (MC 320, 796-3085) within ten days to discuss your accommodation needs.
 Note: special test-taking needs are accommodated only after confirmation of this need in writing by Mr. Wojciechowski.

-Calculating Equipment: We use SPSS on the computers in MC 314 for much of the calculating in this course, but it is recommended that you have a hand-held calculator or portable computer with appropriate calculating capabilities for home use.
-Many other computers on campus also have SPSS.
+Calculating Equipment: We use MINITAB on the computers in MC 201 for much of the calculating in this course, but it is recommended that you have a hand-held calculator or portable computer for home use.
+Most computers in MC 304 also have MINITAB.
+Some computers in the library have MINITAB.
+The bookstore can order a copy of MINITAB for you for about $65.

-Cheating: Zero credit on pertinent work for first offense.
-Failure in the course for second offense.
+Cheating: Half credit on pertinent work for first offense.
+Zero credit on pertinent work for second offense.
+Failure in the course for third offense.

 Kimble, How to Use and Misuse Statistics, Prentice-Hall.